autonomobil/SCDND-P11_Path-Planning-Project/README.md

 First, a certain number (**use_no_old_points**) of points of the last trajectory (or the current vehicle position, if there is no previous trajectory) is placed in the vector for the global points.
 This number is variable to allow fast course changes in critical situations (e.g. **danger**, **follow_car_ahead**).

 Then the last two points are also inserted into the spline-food-vectors.
 Afterwards a number of waypoints at a defined distance will be inserted in these vectors.
-Thes vectors of points are now converted into the local coordinate system of the vehicle (displacement and rotation) in order to simplify the following calculations.
+These vectors of points are now converted into the local coordinate system of the vehicle (displacement and rotation) in order to simplify the following calculations.
 The necessary functions for this can be found in **utilities.cpp**.
 With these points the spline will be initialized.

 Now new local points are created with the help of the spline by evaluating the spline at selected x-points.
 The x-distance of these points is achieved by integrating the velocity and cumulating this result, i.e. the velocity of each trajectory is constant.
 The coordinates are then converted from local coordinates to global coordinates and passed to the simulation.